 Connect file storage to a cloud server in another pool

-If you plan to use file storage to store backups, to improve fault tolerance, we recommend creating the storage and cloud server in the poolahs from different availability zones or regions.
-If the file storage and the cloud server are in different pools, you must configure private network connectivity at the L3 level to connect the storage via the global router.
+If you plan to use file storage to store backups, we recommend pooling the storage and cloud server from different availability zones or regions.
+This will increase the fault tolerance of the system.
+If the file storage and cloud server are located in different pools, you must configure private network connectivity at the L3 level through a global router to connect the storage.

-Check it out example of connecting file storage to a cloud server in another pool.
+See an example of connecting file storage to a cloud server in a different pool.

-The instructions describe connection examples for cloud servers running Ubuntu, Debian, CentOS and Windows operating systems.
-Instructions for VMware ESXi, Proxmox and FreeNAS servers are available in the Selectel blog article Selectel File Storage.
+The instructions describe connection examples for cloud servers with Ubuntu, Debian, CentOS and Windows operating systems.
+Instructions for servers running VMware ESXi, Proxmox and FreeNAS are in the Selectel Selectel File Storage blog article.

-If you need to increase disk space with file storage, we recommend creating storage in the same pool as the cloud server.
-Read more in the instructions Connect file storage to a cloud server in a single pool.
+If you need to increase disk space with your file storage, we recommend creating the storage in the same pool as the cloud server.
+For more information, see Connect file storage to a cloud server in the same pool.

 Example of connecting file storage to a cloud server